The Examination for Discovery

 The lawyer for ICBC will then question you.

 These questions are to “discover” all of the facts there are to know about your claim.
 These include: how the accident happened, the nature of your injuries, your recovery (if any), what wage loss you have had to date and might have in the future, and many other issues.

 The court reporter records the questions and answers.
 If necessary, a transcript of the discovery can be obtained.

 Being truthful and properly prepared by your lawyer is very important to help ensure a successful outcome of your claim.
 A person should never attend a discovery without a lawyer’s advice and presence at the discovery.

 At Heather Sadler Jenkins, our personal injury lawyers have a great deal of that necessary experience.
-If you've been injured, call us to discuss you claim.
+If you’ve been injured, call us to discuss your claim.